process-engine/documentation/quick-start/hands-on/README.md

 In this part, you'll quickly learn the basics of handling the process-engine.

-We start with a simple hello-world, then move on to consuming an API, and finally send a mail with a condition.
+We start with a simple hello-world example, then move on to consuming an API and finally sending mails with conditions.

 The final process will look like this: